Lempel–Ziv complexity: Principle

 Let S be a binary sequence, of length n, for which we have to compute the Lempel–Ziv complexity, denoted C(S).
 The sequence is read from the left.

 Imagine you have a delimiting line, which can be moved in the sequence during the calculation.
 At first, this line is set just after the first symbol, at the beginning of the sequence.
 This initial position is called position 1, from where we have to move it to a position 2, which is considered the initial position for the next step (and so on).
-We have to move the delimiter (starting in position 1) the further possible to the right, so that the sub-word between position 1 and the delimiter position be a word of the sequence that starts before the position 1 of the delimiter.
+We have to move the delimiter (starting in position 1) the furthest possible to the right, so that the sub-word between position 1 and the delimiter position be a word of the sequence that starts before the position 1 of the delimiter.

 As soon as the delimiter is set on a position where this condition is not met, we stop, move the delimiter to this position, and start again by marking this position as a new initial position (i.e., position 1).
 Keep iterating until the end of the sequence.
 The Lempel–Ziv complexity corresponds to the number of iterations needed to finish this procedure.

 Said differently, the Lempel–Ziv complexity is the number of different sub-strings (or sub-words) encountered as the binary sequence is viewed as a stream (from left to right).